33 Acres of

-Located on the shoreline of Lake Chatuge in Hiawassee, Georgia,
+Located on the shoreline of Lake Chatuge in Hiawassee, Georgia…

-this woodland garden paradise, covering 33 acres, is the largest collection of rhododendrons in the southeast.
+This 33 acre woodland garden paradise is the largest collection of rhododendrons in the southeast.
 It is listed by the state of Georgia as a botanical garden and lives up to this name through the diversity of native wildflowers, plants, trees, and its ecosystem.
 Trilliums, shooting stars, wild ginger, trout lilies, and Solomon’s seal are just a few of the special plants found in the gardens.
 But what makes this garden really special is the more than 1,500 rhododendrons and native azaleas within its boundaries.

 “A Blooming Affair at Hamilton Gardens”